"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 Laplace, still guised as the "greatest mathematician in France," now appears as the shadow puppet master behind the Terror.
-He brought with him the credibility of the Academy ...which he would control after certain men were eliminated.
-Laplace apparently used his undeserved reputation to covertly guide Robespierre with "mathematical certainties" of success for Robespierre's personal hopes and political aganda if he would introduce and lead the Terror as he did.
+He brought with him the credibility of the Academy ...which he would control after he had Robespierre and Joseph Fouche eliminate certain men.
+Laplace apparently used his undeserved reputation to covertly guide Robespierre with "mathematical certainties" of success for Robespierre's personal hopes and political agenda if he would introduce and lead the Terror as he did.
 The Terror and its increasingly absurd laws now appear to be the successful use of mass slaughter to serve as a coverup for the judicial murder of the remaining members of the conspiracy as well as Buffonet, the son of George Buffon.
 He held his father's papers in estate.

 If Robespierre was Laplace's right hand, Joseph Fouche served as Laplace's left.
 He also effectively served as policeman/executioner ...first for Robespierre, then for Laplace.

 The papers and records of all Terror victims associated with the Academy were immediately seized by Fouche and delivered to Laplace.
 Laplace's purpose now appears to have been to cleanse the records --archival, professional and personal-- of any and all mention of the original Buffon Needle Problem and "action at a distance."
 As well, of course, of any mention of the conspiracy.